How will the 4th Industrial Revolution affect business?

 The pair argue companies and governments need to plan for this revolution now, because it will change the way we work, learn and live in the next decade or two.
 For example a recent study found that 60 per cent of what children are being taught at school will be automated by the time they get to the job market.

-In the book Professor Hovsepian introduces the concept of cognitive horizon, which is the sum total of all the knowledge a system or human can potentially possess at any point in time.
+Professor Hovsepian reveals the concept of cognitive horizon, which is the sum total of all the knowledge a system or human can potentially possess at any point in time.

 “An AI system has the capability to expand its knowledge and insights - its cognitive horizon - far beyond what a human can do themselves, reaching new levels of understanding,” says Professor Hovsepian.